syk25/syk25/README.md

 Hi, I'm Seyoun 👋

-🤓 An aspiring backend engineer and a travel enthusiast 🇰🇷 🇺🇸 🇰🇪 🇵🇭 🇯🇵 🇲🇾 🇹🇭 🇨🇳
+🤓 I like to build stuff 🇰🇷 🇺🇸 🇰🇪 🇵🇭 🇯🇵 🇲🇾 🇹🇭 🇨🇳

+Currently, I'm working on these.
+- ytdiag
+- prelab